murpjack/flashcard-adder/README.md

 # Flashcard maker
-This flashcard maker app can be used to create a list of simple flashcards, comprising of a `front`, and a `back`, and a `title` - as a meaningful identifier.
+This flashcard maker app creates a list of simple flashcards with a `front`, and `back`, and a `reference` - as an identifier.
+It is possible to make references non-unique.

-Once a list - or deck - is ready to be studied, it can be exported as a spreadsheet file, which can be imported into a flashcard application, such as Anki.
+Once a list - or deck - is ready to be studied, it can be exported as a spreadsheet file, which can be imported into Anki oe any other flashcard app.

 ## Features
 * Create a single card with text fields.